risk-first/website/thinking/Crisis-Mode.md

 You would expect that any methods for managing software delivery should be _invariant_ to the degree of crisis in the project.
 If, for example, a project proceeds using [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)) for eight months and then the deadline looms and everyone agrees to throw Scrum out of the window and start hacking, then _this implies there is a problem with Scrum_ and that it is not **Panic Invariant**.
 In fact, many tools like Scrum don't consider this:

-- If there is a production outage during the working week, we don't wait for the next Scrum Sprint to fix it.
+- If there is a production outage during the working week, we don't wait for the next Scrum Sprint to plan and fix it.
 - Although a 40-hour work-week _is a great idea_, this goes out of the window if the databases all crash on a Saturday morning.

 In these cases, we (hopefully calmly) _evaluate the risks and Take Action_.